How to design software to fail

 • Product development

-To avoid downtime that can cost a significant amount of money, hurt relationships with users, and tarnish brand reputation, companies need to design their software to fail.
+To avoid costly downtime, severed relationships with users, and tarnished brand reputation, companies need to design their software to fail.

 Why is it important to design your software to fail?